syphr42/recipes/docs/_posts/2018-12-29-whipped-cream.md

 ## Steps
 1. Place the heavy cream in a chilled mixing bowl.
 Whip until the whisk or beaters begin to leave tracks in the bowl.
-2. Add the sugar and optional vanilla and whip until the cream holds a medium peak.
+2. Add the sugar and optional vanilla and whip on medium speed until the cream holds a medium peak.